utap2/utap2/docs/rst/installation.rst

-If the Google project already contains UTAP images, the installation will take a few minutes (approximately 15 minutes) to complete.
+If the Google project already contains UTAP2 images, the installation will take a few minutes (approximately 15 minutes) to complete.
 Otherwise, the installation will take approximately 20 hours to complete.
 This breakdown includes:

 - 15-16 hours for downloading and uploading the controller image (96GB) and the login image (17GB) to your bucket.